-In addition to Libraries themselves, there are a number of other places you may be able to view files and upload your own, including your site's Home page and the Home pages of communities you belong to.
+In addition to Libraries, there are a number of other places you may be able to view files and upload your own, including your Higher Logic Thrive Community (Thrive Community) site's Home page and the Home pages of communities you belong to.

 NOTE: The options available to you depend on your Higher Logic configuration.

 For example, the community shown below has the default content configuration, so a few of the latest files are listed on its Home page for easy access.
 You can click More to view the community's Library and Add to upload a file.
 A similar feed of the latest files from across your organization is likely shown on your Thrive Community's Home page as well.

 The most common place to upload and download files is from a community you belong to, on its Library tab.
 Let's look at some of the functionality this page offers.

 On the Library tab, click the folder icon to switch between List and Folder View, both of which have a distinct purpose.

 List View is the default view for every Library, and is a more "socially-centered" interface than Folder View, as it provides additional file details, context, and functionality.
 By default, the most recent Library Entries are shown, but you can sort Entries in a number of ways via the two filter menus at the top and use the pagination buttons at the bottom of the page to view more if the Library has a lot of content.

 Unlike Folder View, List View provides the following file and social information:

 - Posting information, including the author's picture and name and how long ago it was uploaded

 - An Entry's description, if one was provided (abbreviated if over 100 characters)